 Seoul seeks to put family reunions on North Korea talks agenda

-The two Koreas agreed last week to hold their first official dialogue in more than two years and will meet Tuesday at the truce village of Panmunjom.
+The two Koreas agreed last week to hold their first official dialogue in more than two years and will meet on Tuesday at the border truce village of Panmunjom.

 Because the 1950-53 Korean War ended with an armistice rather than a formal peace treaty, the two Koreas remain technically at war.